WalletScrutiny/WalletScrutinyCom/_android/com.giottus.giottus_mobile.md

 > Peer to Peer exchange facilitates transactions between two traders without routing the money through the exchange.
 Giottus lets a Buyer buy without sending INR to the Exchange.

-Giottus requires KYC verification, but because of their use of P2P exchange it appears that they don't control the clients' funds.

-While our verdict for this app is **not custodial** there's still **no source.**